Clean It: How to Remove Sweat Stains from Dress Shirts

 NOTE: Do NOT put your shirt in the dryer unless the stain is completely removed.
 The dryer will cause the stain to set, making it extraordinarily difficult to remove.

-Of course, the best option is to prevent sweat stains from occurring in the first place.
-Before removing your sweat glands, you might try some of the following techniques.
+Of course, the best option for avoiding those unsightly sweat stains is to prevent them from occurring in the first place.
+Before you start Googling how to remove your sweat glands, try some of the following techniques:

 - Limit your caffeine and hot beverage intake.
 Both increase sweating, which can in turn increase the risk of stains.

 - Wear a plain white t-shirt under your dress shirt.
-Your t-shirt will get the brunt of the stain, and it’s better to stain a $10 t-shirt than an $80 dress shirt.
+Your inexpensive t-shirt will bear the brunt of the stain, keeping your pricey dress shirt clean.